-5.2 Recommendation
+5.3 Recommendation

-In light of the findings obtained during the study, the researcher recommended that Equity bank should work in conjunction with other banks to come up with a centralized customer data for easy access on details concerning a customer's credit worthiness, Financial institutions should always have qualified and experienced credit team who can tell a suitable candidate before any loan is given.

-Equity bank with other financial institutions should always keep proper records of a customer and terms and conditions given to a client before loan is disbursed should be followed by financial institution to avoid defaulters.
+- 1. In light of the findings obtained during the study, the researcher recommended that Stanbic bank should work in conjunction with other banks to come up with a centralized customer data for easy access on details concerning a customer's credit worthiness, Financial institutions should always have qualified and experienced credit team who can tell a suitable candidate before any loan is given. - 2.
+Stanbic bank with other financial institutions should always keep proper records of a customer and terms and conditions given to a client before loan is disbursed should be followed by financial institution to avoid defaulters.

-Credit policies should also be reviewed often and made clear to all the persons working under credit department and even other departments so that Equity bank customers should be well informed on the bank's policies.

-The study assessed the effects of credit policy on the performance of commercial banks in Kenya using Equity bank as a case study.
-This was in regard to Equity bank past experience of credit function in line with its performances.
+- 3. Credit policies should also be reviewed often and made clear to all the persons working under credit department and even other departments so that Stanbic bank customers should be well informed on the bank's policies. - 4.
+The study assessed the effects of credit policy and performance of commercial banks in Uganda using Stanbic bank as a case study.
+This was in regard to bank past experience of credit function in line with its performances.
 The whole exercise of credit risk management depended on the discretion of management in controlling the level of loan portfolios.
-Thus its however advisable that a study on other functions in the bank outside the credit policy could provide further information on the factors that may influence the performance of commercial banks more so in Equity bank in Kenya.

-Research can also be done on other financial institutions apart from Equity bank that deal with giving out loans and have credit policies since Equity bank is just a part of financial institutions.
+Thus its however advisable that a study on other functions in the bank outside the credit policy could provide further information on the factors that may influence the performance of micro finance institutions more so in Stanbic bank in Uganda. - 5.
+Research should also be done on other financial institutions apart from Stanbic bank that deal with giving out loans and have credit policies since Stanbic bank is just a part of financial institutions.
 This leads to easy comparison and make research done earlier more realistic.